cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+B

 ****

-## What is the purpose of the defer attribute?
-(Choose the correct answer).
+## 2. What is the purpose of the defer attribute?
+(Choose the correct answer). :no_entry:

-### When present, it specifies that the script is executed when the page has finished parsing.
+When present, it specifies that the script is executed when the page has finished parsing.

 When present, it specifies that the script should be executed immediately.